How do I make a home insurance claim?

 3. Keep a Record of Items

 You should make a list of all the damaged items and provide as much information as you can.
-This could include a description of the item, brand, model, and serial number.
+This should include a description of the item, brand, model, and serial number.

 A water pipe in my home has burst - what do I do?

-Turn the water off at the mains and/or contact an emergency plumber to stop the leak.
+• Turn off the water at the mains

 My home has been burgled - what do I do?